deepaksharmacs19/goProject/README.md

 # goProject
-An API having endpoints to signup, login and for performing CRUD operations on notes for specific user.
+An API having endpoints to signup, login, and perform CRUD operations on notes for a specific user <br>
+In this API, I have used a data structure instead of a database.

-I have used postman for testing this API.
+I have used Postman for testing this API.
-These are the ways to use postman for testing it :
+These are the ways to use Postman for testing it:
 Signup:

 Set the request type to POST.
 Enter the URL: http://localhost:8080/signup.
 Set the request body to raw and select JSON (application/json).
-Enter the JSON data for signup: json like this :
+Enter the JSON data for signup:
+JSON like this:
 {
   "name": "Deepak Sharma",
   "email": "deepakatunique@gmail.com",